fsek/docs/source/web/installation_guide/mac.rst

   foreman s

-After a few seconds, you should be able to access the server at http://localhost:3000.
+After a few seconds, you should be able to access the server at http://localhost:3000 You log in with the email *admin@fsektionen.se* and the password *passpass*.